 These are the main reasons why Bluetooth up to version 5.1 is not suitable for a public hearing system

-What’s new with BLE audio?
+What’s new with Bluetooth Low Energy Audio?

 it will just be left out.
 This results in dropouts, crackles and wrong sound in the hearing aid speakers.